kuku1234us/music-player/MusicPlayerDocs/Youtube Master.md

 2. **Queue Management**: The URL is added to the download queue with an initial status of "Queued".
 The overlay displays "Waiting in queue...".
 3. **Quick Metadata Fetch**: A non-blocking thread fetches basic metadata from the YouTube API to display the thumbnail and title quickly.
 4. **Job Activation**: When a slot becomes available (based on max concurrent downloads), the job moves from "Queued" to "Starting" with "Initializing..." in the overlay.
+5. **StreamPicker Selection (YouTube)**: If this is a YouTube download, the worker probes formats without cookies and picks explicit format IDs (for example, selecting 720p HTTPS video + M4A audio) to prevent wrong-resolution or m3u8 drift.
-5. **Download Preparation**: Just before yt-dlp begins its work, the overlay updates to "Processing started...".
+6. **Download Preparation**: Just before yt-dlp begins its work, the overlay updates to "Processing started...".
+For YouTube, yt-dlp is executed with Firefox cookies + a JS runtime so extraction and media downloads pass YouTube’s stricter checks.
-6. **Download Progress**: As yt-dlp downloads the video, progress updates flow to the UI showing percentage, speed, and ETA.
+7. **Download Progress**: As yt-dlp downloads the media, progress updates flow to the UI showing percentage, speed, and ETA.
-7. **Completion**: When the download finishes, the status changes to "Complete" and the overlay shows "Download completed".
+8. **Completion**: When the download finishes, the status changes to "Complete" and the overlay shows "Download completed".

 ```
 ┌───────────┐  Add URL  ┌───────────┐  Slot    ┌───────────┐  yt-dlp  ┌───────────┐  Download  ┌───────────┐